jsimkins2/geog473-673/R/Week5_Reprojecting.md

 4. Enhance resolution 2x using nearest neighbor method
 5. Plot in mollwide projection - add your name to title
 6. Write raster to NetCDF
-7. Email PNG and NetCDF file to simkins at udel dot edu
+7. Upload PNG and netCDF file to Canvas under week 5 assignment